dilshod1d/Python_samples/README.md

 ## Add your own proprietary data
 If you have commercial grade time series data that you'd like to create a new channel to market and revenue stream then we can help.
-Please get in touch by emailing support@sarus.com and let's discuss how we can make this happen.
+You can  get in touch by emailing support@sarus.com and we can discuss how to make this happen.

 ## Python Version